Hiswe/a-count/ISOMORPHIC-OVERVIEW.md

 ### what is React-router

 [React-router](https://reacttraining.com/react-router/) is, I think, the most common routing solution for React.
-They have recently updated their library to the version 4, so a lot of tutorials found online were outdated by using the previous versions 😶
+They have recently updated their library to the version 4.

 There is a huge [shift of philosophy](https://reacttraining.com/react-router/core/guides/philosophy) between the previous versions and this one.
 They call it *dynamic routing* and it's very different from the classical way.

-### interfacing with a server
+### interfacing with the server

-To interface nicely with our Koa server we need something that:
+To interface nicely with our Koa server, we need something that:

 1. is more traditional & plays well with a server routing
 2. can be easily shared between the server/client

 For that they have made a package named [react-router-config](https://www.npmjs.com/package/react-router-config).
-It's still in beta but is working as expected for me.
+It's still in beta but is already working as expected.

-react router config mainly does 3 things:
+React Router Config mainly does 3 things:

-- a way to define a route configuration
+- a way to define a __routing configuration__
 - a method to __retrieve the component that match the route__
-- give a way for the router to give back informations to the server (like not found & redirection)
+- give a way for the router to __give back informations to the server__ (like not found & redirection) so we can serve the pages with right HTTP code.

-#### get Redux Actions from components
+### get Redux Actions from components

 Like seen before, with react-router-config __it's easy to get which components to render.__